gomorpheus/morpheus-docs/integration_guides/xen.rst

 PASSWORD
   Xen Host Password
 Inventory Existing Instances
-  If enabled, existing Google Instances will be inventoried and appear as unmanaged Virtual Machines in {morpheus}.
+  If enabled, existing Google Instances will be inventoried and appear as unmanaged Virtual Machines in |morpheus| .

   ..
 NOTE:: |morpheus| scopes clouds to single regions.
 Multiple clouds can be added for multi-region support, and then optionally added to the same group.